 Fancy sleeping behind bars for a night?
 Ever wonder what it truly feels like to be an inmate?
 The SleepIn Fængslet (Fængslet = jail) in Denmark can finally put to rest your curiosities!
-Situated in a prison’s old sick ward, (the last inmate left in 2006), the building has been renovated but the authenticity of prison life remains.
-With graffiti in tact on the walls from past inhabitants and original working radios, each of the 22 rooms provide a unique experience for those willing to stay.
+Situated in a prison’s old, sick ward (the last inmate left in 2006), the building has been renovated, but the authenticity of prison life remains.
+With graffiti intact on the walls from past inhabitants and original working radios, each of the 22 rooms provides a unique experience for those willing to stay.

 The rooms don’t have showers or toilets; they are located in the halls.
 All rooms have bunk beds and can accommodate up to four people.

-Some of the facilities of the old penitentiary – the prison workshops, the gathering hall, the gym – are available for rental for meetings, conferences or parties.
-According to the hotel’s website, the SleepIn Fængslet is considered a “socio economic business and profits are channeled into other activities and happenings in the prison.”
+Some of the old penitentiary facilities – the prison workshops, the gathering hall, the gym – are available for rental for meetings, conferences, or parties.
+According to the hotel’s website, the SleepIn Fængslet is considered a “socio-economic business and profits are channeled into other activities and happenings in prison.”
 Travelers can also take tours of the prison and check out the Prison Museum to learn more about the history.